GeorgeZhang744/OptApply/services/auth/README.md

 If using pgAdmin, you can access all the necessary information to set up the database url by right clicking on the server you are using and clicking properties.

-## Testing Sign Up Functionality
+## Testing Sign Up / Sign in Functionality

-- Run the client, gateway service, and auth service
+- Run the client, gateway service, auth service, and local db you are connecting to
 - Create account
--Check db to see newly added account
+- Check db to see newly added account
+- You can now sign in with the newly created account

+***NOTE*** On some builds running npm start:all will not work due to undergoing development of other services.
+To check this functionality out on its own, you can just run the client (cd into client then run npm run:client), gateway service (cd into gateway folder and run npm run build, npm run start), and auth service (cd into auth folder and run npm run build, npm run start).
+Running these three simultaneously will allow you to test this feature.